indeterminateoutcomesstudios/Truth-Servitor/README.md

 OpenWeatherMap tokens may be aquired from [here](http://openweathermap.org/).

 Place the filepath to PhantomJS on line 328.
 It should read something to the effect:

 `driver = webdriver.PhantomJS(executable_path=r'C:\Users\Madison\Downloads\phantomjs-2.1.1-windows\phantomjs-2.1.1-windows\bin\phantomjs.exe')`

 Lauch from within directory: `python fortune.py`.

-On first launch, a Sqlite file called `db.sqlite3` will be generated.
-This is the bot's "brain."
-It will record any and all conversation held in Discord.

 #### Current Functions

 * Mentioning Fortune in chat will directly speak to him.
 This functions through Chatterbot.
-The bot will not speak when not mentioned, but will pick up and "learn" all conversation around him.
+The bot will not speak when not mentioned, but will pick up and "learn" all conversation around him. **THIS FEATURE HAS BEEN REMOVED.
+THE ORIGINAL CODE IS STILL PRESENT, BUT COMMENTED OUT.
+THIS IS ONLY FOR REFERENCE.**
 * ?fortune or ?wf FILENAME: Picks a fortune from a given file.
 Defaults to a Warhammer quote from included 'warhammer' binary.
 This is very similar to Unix `fortune`
 * ?exterminatus or ?exterm or ?ex : Declares exterminatus.
 Edit this text to fit your server's needs.
 * ?heresy NAME : Case-sensitive.
 Declares a member a heretic for all to see.
 Must use the user's Discord username, not nickname.